Mariana Trench: Geology

 The Pacific plate is subducted beneath the Mariana plate, creating the Mariana trench, and (further on) the arc of the Mariana Islands, as water trapped in the plate is released and explodes upward to form island volcanoes and earthquakes.

 The Mariana Trench is part of the Izu–Bonin–Mariana subduction system that forms the boundary between two tectonic plates.
 In this system, the western edge of one plate, the Pacific plate, is subducted (i.e., thrust) beneath the smaller Mariana plate that lies to the west.
-Crustal material at the western edge of the Pacific plate is some of the oldest oceanic crust on Earth (up to 170 million years old), and is, therefore, cooler and denser; hence its great height difference relative to the higher-riding (and younger) Mariana plate.
+Crustal material at the western edge of the Pacific plate is some of the oldest oceanic crust on Earth (up to 170 million years old), and is, cooler and denser; hence its great height difference relative to the higher-riding (and younger) Mariana plate.
 The deepest area at the plate boundary is the Mariana Trench proper.

 The movement of the Pacific and Mariana plates is also indirectly responsible for the formation of the Mariana Islands.
 These volcanic islands are caused by flux melting of the upper mantle due to the release of water that is trapped in minerals of the subducted portion of the Pacific plate.